E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Appendix

 \subsubsection{Additional computational details}

-We use the default hyperparameter settings in \texttt{scikit-learn} with logistic regression for all experiments presented in this paper.
+We use the default hyperparameter settings in \texttt{scikit-learn} with logistic regression for all experiments presented in this paper (except the density ratio ablation experiments, for which we also use the default SVM settings in \texttt{scikit-learn}).
+We split $\mathcal{D}_{cal}$ 50/50 into the density ratio estimation and threshold calibration split.
 Given a set of verifier scores, all experiments in this paper can be completed in under a minute on a standard laptop.